Tennessee State Route 155: White Bridge Road/Thompson Lane

 The segment of SR 155 designated as White Bridge Road begins at the interchange with I-40 in west Nashville, where the route continues north as controlled-access Briley Parkway.
 This entire section of SR 155 is a four-lane major arterial thoroughfare with many intersections.
 Beyond this point, the route immediately has an intersection with US 70, and runs directly north-south before curving to the southeast over 1 mi later near Nashville State Community College.
-The route the crosses a railroad and intersects with US 70S (Harding Road).
+The route then crosses a railroad and intersects with US 70S (Harding Road).
 At this intersection, the route becomes two-lane Woodmont Boulevard, and the SR 155 designation ends, although many maps show this segment as being part of SR 155.
 About 2/3 mi later the road curves to the southeast, and begins running east-west nearly perfectly straight before reaching an intersection with US 431 (Hillsboro Pike).
 About 1.5 mi later, the route widens back to four lanes and has an interchange with US 31 (Franklin Road), where the route becomes Thompson Lane, and SR 155 begins again, this time with a secondary designation.
 The route then crosses I-65 and intersects with Powell Avenue, which contains signs directing drivers to I-65.
-Continuing east, SR 155 crosses a railyard and about 1.25 mi later intersects with US 31A/41A (Nolensville Pike).
+Continuing east, SR 155 passes through a short and divided tunnel beneath the north end of a railyard and about 1.25 mi later intersects with US 31A/41A (Nolensville Pike).
 About 1 mi later, the route reaches an intersection where Thompson Lane splits off to the north and the route becomes Briley Parkway, and the interchange with I-24 is less than 1/2 mi beyond this point.

 History

-Briley Parkway was initially a city project, and construction began in 1961.
-The 2.2 mi segment of Briley Parkway between the intersection with Thompson Lane and Vultee Boulevard just north of US 41/70S opened to traffic in late October 1965.
+Briley Parkway was initially a city project, with construction begun in 1961.
+The 2.2 mi segment of Briley Parkway between the intersection with Thompson Lane and Vultee Boulevard just north of US 41/70S opened to traffic in on October 29, 1965.
+The 2.7 mi section between US 31E (Gallatin Road) and McGavock Pike was dedicated and opened five days later.
 The segment between I-40 and US 70 in the Donelson neighborhood opened to traffic on July 1, 1967.
-Most of the segment of Briley Parkway between I-65 and I-24 in northeast Nashville was built in the 1960s, but the last section was not completed until March 30, 1978, with the opening of the approximately 2 mi segment between I-65 and Gallatin Road.
+Most of the segment of Briley Parkway between I-65 and I-24 in northeast Nashville was built in the 1960s, but the last section was not completed until March 30, 1978, with the opening of the approximately 2 mi segment between I-65 and US 31E (Gallatin Road).